cgjeong23/invest-rag/README.md

 ```

 ## 3️⃣ Run the Full Retrieval + Rerank Pipeline
-Create .env file as example
+Create .env file as example in the project folder
 ```
 python -m src.app.cli \
     --query "Which company discusses ecosystem lock-in as a competitive moat?" \